tim0g/timog.org/content/posts/hidden characters shapes symbolism in japan prefectural flags/index.md

 ![Miyazaki prefecture flag](miyazaki-prefecture-flag.png "Miyazaki prefectural flag")

 ## Nagano 長野
 The katakana ナ (na) is stylized into a bird in flight inside a circle, where the shape of a mountain is reflected like on a lake.
-The design imagines the progress and development of the prefecture through its nature, and the citizens' friendship and unity.
+The design imagines the progress and development of the prefecture through its nature, and the citizen’ friendship and unity.

 ![Nagano prefecture flag](nagano-prefecture-flag.png "Nagano prefectural flag")